tiago-deas/ClimateConditionsBrazil_1991-2020/README.md

 <h1>👇</h1>

-<h3>There is an RMarkdown file named "Brazil_Climate_Conditions.Rmd" with all instructions and information about my findings.</h3>
+<h3>There is an PDF file named "Brazil_Climate_Conditions.pdf" with all instructions and information about my findings.</h3>